Flqmmable/SSH-Honeypot/README.md

 As you can see, by running a simple query looking for any failed SSH logins, I can see, well.. failed SSH logins!
 I wanted to do more than this though; I wanted to create some sort of visualisation that shows where login attempts are coming from.

-But default, Splunk was not recongnising a "source IP" field so I had to use the "erex" command to allow Splunk to create a field for the source IP and pull out source IPs from the _raw field.
+By default, Splunk was not recongnising a "source IP" field so I had to use the "erex" command to allow Splunk to create a field for source IPs and pull out source IPs from the _raw field.

 ![image](https://github.com/Flqmmable/SSH-Honeypot/assets/129753283/fa80a761-653d-4dc5-b006-34f82daf3639)

 Eventually, I created a chloropleth map which visualises (on a map of the world) where SSH login attempts are originating from.
-Currently, the only SSH attempts are from me which is shown by the highlighted Australia.
+Currently, the only SSH attempts are from me which is shown by the highlighted "Australia".

 ![image](https://github.com/Flqmmable/SSH-Honeypot/assets/129753283/7926ec7e-ea96-4933-97f0-16e71f706c5a)